coder/coder/docs/install.md

     ```

 You can now access your workspace via your web browser by navigating to your
-access URL, or you can connect to it via ssh by running:
+access URL, or you can connect to it via SSH by running:

 ```console
 coder ssh main